Eco-Gnome/eco-gnome-website/ecocraft/README.md

 It's adapted to any kind of modded servers thanks to our DataExporter available here: [EcoGnomeMod](https://github.com/Eco-Gnome/eco-gnome-mod)

+It's future goal is to provide several tools that help eco players and server admins (production planner, map generator, ...)

 ## Tech

 This website uses C# with Blazor and the front library MudBlazor.